sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-The following practices can improve your **team experimentation**:
+The following excerpt of the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) indicates that the following practices can improve your **team experimentation**:

-- **Hold regular hackathons.** Hackathons are opportunities for the team to experiment and to work with and share ideas.
+>- **Hold regular hackathons.** Hackathons are opportunities for the team to experiment and to work with and share ideas.
 They also have the added benefit of letting your team work with new technologies and tools.
-- **Encourage teams to iterate on and continually improve solutions to foster experimentation.** Many times the first solution to a problem isn't the best.
+>- **Encourage teams to iterate on and continually improve solutions to foster experimentation.** Many times the first solution to a problem isn't the best.
 Improvements to one service or feature often yield improvements in others.
-- **Allow developers and operators to talk to and observe customers.** This kind of interaction provides more context and information that teams can use to solve problems and develop new ideas.
+>- **Allow developers and operators to talk to and observe customers.** This kind of interaction provides more context and information that teams can use to solve problems and develop new ideas.

 *Learn more about [Team experimentation](https://cloud.google.com/solutions/devops/devops-process-team-experimentation)*

-To improve your **change approval processes**, focus on implementing the following:
+This excerpt of the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) indicates that to improve your **change approval processes**, focus on implementing the following:

-- Moving to a peer-review based process for individual changes, enforced at code check-in time, and supported by automated tests.
+>1.
+Moving to a peer-review based process for individual changes, enforced at code check-in time, and supported by automated tests.
-- Finding ways to discover problems such as regressions, performance problems, and security issues in an automated fashion as soon as possible after changes are committed.
+>1.
+Finding ways to discover problems such as regressions, performance problems, and security issues in an automated fashion as soon as possible after changes are committed.
-- Performing ongoing analysis to detect and flag high risk changes early on so that they can be subjected to additional scrutiny.
+>1.
+Performing ongoing analysis to detect and flag high risk changes early on so that they can be subjected to additional scrutiny.
-- Looking at the change process end-to-end, identifying bottlenecks, and experimenting with ways to shift validations into the development platform.
+>1.
+Looking at the change process end-to-end, identifying bottlenecks, and experimenting with ways to shift validations into the development platform.
-- Implementing information security controls at the platform and infrastructure layer and in the development tool chain, rather than reviewing them manually as part of the software delivery process.
+>1.
+Implementing information security controls at the platform and infrastructure layer and in the development tool chain, rather than reviewing them manually as part of the software delivery process.

 *Learn more about [Streamlining change approval](https://cloud.google.com/solutions/devops/devops-process-streamlining-change-approval)*